OpusCapita/react-crudeditor/README.md

 {
   code: 400,
-  id: <string, error id used by translation service>, ?message: <string, default error message in English - in case translations are not defined>, ?payload: <object, optional parameters for i18n service>
+  id: <string, error id used by translation service>, ?message: <string, default error message - in case a translation is not provided>, ?payload: <object, optional parameters for i18n service>
 }
 ```